hsssgddtc/Basis_Training/README.md

 **Combination** - We have numbers 1,2,3,4.
 How many different three-digit numbers can they combined without duplicate digits.Print them all.

+**Binary Decimal Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.

+**Palindrome or Not** - Let user input a number and return a result if this number is a palindrome number or not.

+**Narcissistic Number** - Narcissistic Numbers, is defined as a three-digits-number, summary of each number's cube is the Narcissistic Numbers itself.
+For example, 153 is a Narcissistic Numbers, cause 153=1^3+5^3+3^3.
+Print all Narcissistic Numbers in a column.

+**Perfect Number** - If a number exactly equals the summary of its proper factor, we call it perfect number.
+Such as 28 = 1 + 2 + 4 + 7 + 14.
+Write a program and print all perfect number under 1000.

+**Find Pi** - Find out the value of π use below formulas: π = 4 * (1/1 - 1/3 + 1/5 - 1/7 + ...), until the absolute value of the last item less than 0000001.

 Arrays
 ------------